CESNET/Nemea/README.md

 cp -r /usr/share/nemea-supervisor /etc/nemea
 ```

 After this command, supervisor will use default configurations of the modules.
-It is shown [here]() that the paths from sysconfdir (/etc/nemea in our case) are included in the configuration file.
-For detailed information about supervisor configuration file click [here]().
+It is shown [here](https://github.com/CESNET/Nemea-Supervisor/blob/master/configs/supervisor_config_template.xml.in#L8) that the paths from sysconfdir (/etc/nemea in our case) are included in the configuration file.
+For detailed information about supervisor configuration file click [here](https://github.com/CESNET/Nemea-Supervisor#configuration).

 ### 3. Start and control modules

-Once the set of NEMEA modules was configured, all of them can be started easily by [Nemea Supervisor](https://github.com/CESNET/Nemea-Supervisor):
+Once the configurations are prepared, modules can be managed by Supervisor.
+It can be easily started as a systemd service with

-* `service nemea-supervisor start`
+`service nemea-supervisor start` (recommended, probably with root / sudo)

-* OR? `supcli`, option 6 (reload configuration)
+or manually

-  * (*TODO*: will this start the modules? and would this work for every installation option or for RPM/Vagrant only?)
+`/usr/bin/nemea/supervisor --daemon -T /etc/nemea/supervisor_config_template.xml -L /var/log/nemea-supervisor` TODO run as nemead user

-* Check status of the modules:
+See all service commands [here](https://github.com/CESNET/Nemea-Supervisor#program-modes) and all program parameters with `/usr/bin/nemea/supervisor -h`.
+You can also check whether the process is running or not with `ps -ef | grep supervisor`.
-  * `supcli`, option 4
+If Supervisor did not start successfully, it should print error info directly to terminal (in case of manual start) or to system log (in case of service) which can be browsed with `journalctl -xe`.
+Runtime errors and events can be found in `supervisor_log` file located in the -L directory (`/var/log/nemea-supervisor` by default).

-  * All modules previously enabled should be *running*.
+Now we can connect to running supervisor with supervisor client simply with command `supcli`.
+The menu with options is described in detail [here](https://github.com/CESNET/Nemea-Supervisor#supervisor-functions).
+After pressing number *4* and *enter*, it prints current status of the system.
+By default, all *detectors* and *loggers* (except flow_meter logger) should be enabled and running.

 The modules are running, but they don't receive any data yet.
 We need to send some flow data to the system ...